Receive our latest arrivals of Champagne Appellation directly in your inbox!

-Champagne is the most well-known and appreciated sparkling wine.
-Located in the far north, the Champagne appellation benefits from a cool and humid climate that gives Champagne its typical beautiful acidity.
+Champagne is the most famous and appreciated sparkling wine.
+Located very far north, the Champagne appellation benefits from a cool and humid climate that gives Champagne its typical beautiful acidity.
 While 7 grape varieties are authorized in the production of this wine, only 3 are predominantly used: Pinot Noir, Pinot Meunier, and Chardonnay.
-Champagne distinguishes the best parcels by classifying them as Grand Cru and Premier Cru.
+Champagne distinguishes the best plots by classifying them as Grand Cru and Premier Cru.

-The most famous Champagne producers include Ruinart, Dom Pérignon, Moet & Chandon, Mumm...
+The most well-known Champagne producers include Ruinart, Dom Pérignon, Moet & Chandon, Mumm...

 The Champagne appellation is one of the most famous in the world, produced exclusively in the Champagne region.

-The Champagne vineyard represents just over 33,000 hectares and covers the departments of Marne, Aube, Aisne, Haute-Marne, and Seine-et-Marne.
+The Champagne vineyard covers just over 33,000 hectares across the departments of Marne, Aube, Aisne, Haute-Marne, and Seine-et-Marne.
 It is the most northern vineyard in France.

 The origin of Champagne dates back to the Gallo-Roman era with the appearance of viticulture in the region.
-The coronation of Clovis at Reims Cathedral in 496 made this place a symbol of royalty where the region's wine, first still then sparkling, was served at major events and became the wine of Kings.
+Clovis's coronation at Reims Cathedral in 496 made this place a symbol of royalty where the region's wine, first still then sparkling, was served at major events and became the wine of kings.
 The reputation and image of this mythical wine grew with the rise of notable vineyard owners.

 In the 6th century, many abbeys were important vineyard owners and established high-quality cultivation methods and winemaking expertise.
 The vineyard developed and grew rapidly thanks to its geographical proximity to the country's major trade routes.

-The Benedictine monk Dom Pierre Pérignon is credited with the paternity of Champagne from the 17th century.
-He played an important role in the production method and the practice of blending grapes to produce a more balanced and refined wine.
+The Benedictine monk Dom Pierre Pérignon is credited with creating Champagne in the 17th century.
+He played an important role in developing the production method and the practice of blending grapes to produce a more balanced and refined wine.

 At this time, glass bottles appeared and replaced barrels.
 This packaging allowed the carbon dioxide to remain trapped and the wine to be transported.
 From 1690, wines from Champagne were officially recognized.

-The Champagne Houses that have become iconic today appeared in the 18th century (Moët, Veuve Clicquot, Heidsieck...) and contributed to Champagne's international reputation.
+The Champagne Houses that have become iconic today emerged in the 18th century (Moët, Veuve Clicquot, Heidsieck…) and contributed to Champagne's international reputation.
 Ruinart was the first house established in 1729.

 Champagne is divided into 4 major production areas: the Montagne de Reims, the Vallée de la Marne, the Côte des Blancs & Sézannais, and the Côte des Bars.